Vaporbook/ReadSocial-iOS-Client/Readme.md

 Adding ReadSocial to a new app
 ------------------------------
 There are two parts to the library: the API--which handles communication and data between the app and the server, and the UI--which allows the user to interact with the service.
-You'll need to copy both sections of code into your app.
+You'll need to copy both sections of code into your app (the API and UI directories are located inside the ReadSocial folder).

 ### 1. Initialize ReadSocial.
 In your AppDelegate, initialize ReadSocial with the settings you want, including: